Chuksremi15/gamifystakingpool/README.md

 ```

-This is a staking dapp with functionalities for liquidity providers to provide liquidity
+This is a staking dapp with functionalities for staking and stakers get rewarded by the transaction fees generated from interating with the pool.
-and this liquid can be used to back bet, trading and other activities that requires
-liquidity.

 ```